If there’s one thing we all take for granted literally every second of our lives, it has to be breathing. Look at yourself; you’re doing it right now!

 More interestingly, the number of respiratory cycles per minute is actually what is referred to as respiratory rate and is used as one of the four primary vital signs of life.
 If this respiration rate goes below a certain threshold, then it’s only a matter of time until your body can’t support life.

 In other words, just a few minutes of absolutely no breathing is enough to cause severe damage to the brain as well as other organs or even death.
-That’s why some agencies are making lethal, non-explosive bombs designed to wipe out entire populations without mass destruction of property.
+That’s why some countries attempt to make lethal, non-explosive bombs designed to wipe out entire populations without mass destruction of property.

 All you need is a B-16 trajectory missile packed with biological anthrax, respiratory corrosive agents and… OMG, that’s classified information that I should not be leaking publicly.
 Olivia, back to you, and forget you ever read that!